ils94/LOTROToSpeech/README.md

 https://github.com/UB-Mannheim/tesseract/wiki

-After installing, you can run the script.
+After installing, you can run the program.

-# Using the script
+# How to use

-When you first run the script, a transparent window will appear, there, you will be able to drag a retangle where the text is (preferable where the quest text is in the quest window).
-The transparent window is just there so you can use the retangle, this was the easiest approach I found to be able to easily grab the screen coordinates.
-You can minimize the transparent window after that, but do not close it, the program needs to be on to perform the OCR.
+When you first run the program, a transparent window will pop up.
+In that window, you can use your mouse to drag a rectangle.
+With the game open and a Quest Window also open, open maximize the transparent window so you can have an idea where you should draw the rectangle.
+Tip: Make the Quest Window big, so the program can OCR the whole text easier.

-# Notes
+# Download

-This script is still on it infancy, it still missing the part where the string is sent to an A.I to convert into audio.
+You can download the v1.0 from this link: https://github.com/ils94/LOTROToSpeech/releases/download/v1.0/LTS.zip